 Massachusetts Child Support Calculator

-See how Massachusetts calculates child support under the current Guidelines, then get your exact figure from the state's official worksheet.
+Estimate your presumptive weekly order under the current Guidelines, see the full worksheet math, then verify your figure with the state's official worksheet.
 Updated for the Guidelines effective December 1, 2025.

 Guidelines information, not legal advice.
 Child support in Massachusetts is governed by the Child Support Guidelines, but courts may deviate based on hardship, extraordinary circumstances, or the parties' agreement.
 Shared custody, self-employment income, and other complex factors require attorney review.
 The official worksheet produces the presumptive guideline figure, not a court order.
 Schedule a consultation for advice on your specific situation.